 At home, a Greek wife would not need to wear a veil.
 This would cause interesting questions if the church met in a person’s home.
 Should the wife wear a veil, at what is now a public meeting even if it is taking place in a private house?
 A married woman visiting a friend in her house would not normally wear the veil once inside the house.
 So would attending a church meeting in a friend’s house be considered the same?

 Paul has heard news of the Corinthian church through verbal reports and expresses his praise that they are maintaining the traditions that he passed on to them.
 Before the writing of the New Testament, the stories of Jesus and the essentials of the Christian Gospel were transmitted orally, and were known as the 'traditions'.
 What Paul had received from the Lord and the other apostles, he passed on to the churches he founded, as he noted concerning the Lord’s supper (11:23) and the resurrection (15:1-2).

 Before addressing the issue of head-coverings, Paul begins with a theological statement about head-ship.
 "I want you to understand that Christ is the head of every man, and the husband is the head of his wife, and God is the head of Christ."
 There are at least two difficult questions about how this statement should be translated into English and how it should be understood.

 Woman or wife?

-The second area of disagreement is what Paul meant by the word "head" (11:3).
-The Greek word used here is the normal word for a human head - "kephale".
-In certain places in the passage the word "head" is referring to the physical head of a person’s body, when in the same verse it is apparently being used metaphorically.
-An example is verse four: "Any man who prays or prophesies with something on his head (physical) disgraces his head (physical or metaphorical?)
+The second area of disagreement is what Paul meant by the word 'head' (11:3).
+The Greek word used here is the normal word for a human head - 'kephale'.
+In certain places in the passage the word 'head' is referring to the physical head of a person's body, when in the same verse it is apparently being used metaphorically.
+An example is verse four:

 Head meaning authority